 Rockingham is a somewhat small city located in the state of North Carolina.
 With a population of 8,659 people and six constituent neighborhoods, Rockingham is the 93rd largest community in North Carolina.

 Rockingham is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Rockingham is a city of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in Rockingham who work in sales jobs (10.37%), teaching (9.89%), and community and social services (7.89%).
+Overall, Rockingham is a city of service providers, professionals, and sales and office workers.
+There are especially a lot of people living in Rockingham who work in sales jobs (13.18%), teaching (9.52%), and food service (8.61%).

-As is often the case in a small city, Rockingham doesn't have a public transportation system that people use to get to and from their jobs every day.
+Rockingham is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Rockingham is an extremely ethnically-diverse city.
 The people who call Rockingham home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Rockingham residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Rockingham include Irish, Scottish, German, and Scots-Irish.
+Important ancestries of people in Rockingham include Irish, English, French, German, and Scottish.

 The most common language spoken in Rockingham is English.
-Other important languages spoken here include Spanish and Vietnamese.
+Other important languages spoken here include Spanish and Polish.